 1. React Native

-React Nativedeveloped by Facebook, is a React-based framework for creating mobile applications for iOS and Android.
-It uses JavaScript to write shared code across platforms, saving time and resources.
+React Native, developed by Facebook, is a React-based framework for create mobile applications native for iOS and Android.
+It uses JavaScript to write code shared across platforms, saving time and resources.

 2. Flutter

-Flutter is an open-source framework developed by Google to create mobile applications for iOS, Android and the web.
+Flutter is an open-source framework developed by Google for building mobile applications for iOS, Android, and the web.
 It uses the Dart programming language and offers a set of tools and widgets to facilitate application development.

 3. Xamarin